janfrederikstein/rag_reports/pdfs/markdown_output/spotify_2024_Q3_financials/page_2.md

 ## Spotify Technology S.A.

-### Interim Condensed Consolidated Financial Statements
+### Interim condensed consolidated financial statements
 For the three and nine months ended September 30, 2024